Bespreking van het voorspelde ruimteweer

 Voorspelling

-Solar activity is expected to be low with a chance for M-class flares
+Solar activity is expected to remain at low levels, but with a high

 Energetische deeltjes